-Another common example of a use case of multiple stores is where large enterprises like to personalize what they offer to local tastes when selling internationally.
-Often this is managed locally and therefore the brand stays in touch with local needs and sensibilities.
+Another common example of a use case of multiple stores is where large enterprises like to personalize what they offer to local tastes.
+This is common when selling internationally.
+By managing your store locally the brand can stay in touch with local needs and sensibilities.
 One store for each country with country-specific content is the usual scenario nowadays.

 Large retail outlets can also target different demographics with different ranges of items, for example, Armarni launched Armani Exchange A|X in 1991 to capture a bigger share of the young, fashion-conscious but price-sensitive mass market.
 As with most similar brands, the first thing you encounter when visiting their website is a country index.
 The items, images and look and feel (and language) reflect local tastes and trends in each country.

 Another common use case for multiple stores is a brand discount outlet for a premium brand, here unsold stock can be sold more cheaply under a low-cost brand label without damaging the exclusivity of the premium brand, Armani Exchange A|X might also be considered an example of this.

 As an end to this extended introduction, consider that some of the biggest brands in the world use Shopify, Budweiser, Tesla, Red Bull, these are businesses with billions of dollars of revenue.

 To summarize, the principle reasons for opening Multiple Shopify stores are:-

 - Localization – Language, product range for differing tastes etc.